luccarallovander/LLM-Classifier-of-Political-Texts/README.md

 ---

-## 🚀 Contributions
+## Contributions

-- **Developed** a dual-pipeline framework for ideology classification combining structured metadata and full-text manifestos.
+- **Developed** a pipeline for ideology classification combining structured metadata and full-text manifestos.
 - **Benchmarked** open and proprietary LLMs on multilingual political text classification tasks.
 - **Constructed** a new **panel dataset** of party ideology scores for time-series causal analysis.
 - **Demonstrated** the reliability of fine-tuned GPT-3.5 models in replicating expert-coded ideological positions.